GabrieleGiuseppini/Ship-Sandbox/README.md

 My goal with this playing pen is to learn the physics modeling from Luke and start messing with it.
 Of course I have great ambitions, so the very first step is to make the current simulator as fast as possible, so to minimize the impact of my new features on the performance of the game.

-After cleaning up the code a bit and making it CMake- and VS2017-friendly, the initial baseline (on my single-core laptop!) was:
+After cleaning up the code a bit and making it CMake- and VS2017-friendly, the initial baseline (on my single-core laptop!) was 7fps.
-- Debug: 1fps/2fps
-- Release: 7fps/8fps

 Here's a list of the major changes I've been doing:
 - Reverted Luke's code to use wxWidgets, as GLFW was too bare-bones for my liking (can't really make dialogs and common UI controls)